NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 Dissertation Year Fellowship  2019

-Dissertation Research Fellowship, the Center for European and Russian Studies  2019
+Dissertation Research Fellowship, the Center for European and Russian Studies  2018, 2019

-Dissertation Research Fellowship, the Center for European and Russian Studies  2018

 UCLA Fellowship  2014